 We value long-term relationships with grantees and encourage you to connect with us at any stage of the application process.
 The Foundation prefers 12 months’ notice before the start of a project.
 For more information on projects we have supported in the past, view our previous recipients.
 Questions about our grant opportunities should be sent to email@example.com.

 All grant requests must be submitted through our online grant portal.

 Before submitting your application, please read our Criteria for Collections-Related Nonprofit Grants page.
 If your organization has not previously worked with the Thoma Foundation, we also encourage you to reach out to our grants team in advance of applying to discuss your particular project.

 The projects we support through our Collections-Related Grants for Nonprofits fall within one or more of the following categories:

-As of Fall 2022, we are excited to learn about exhibitions that are slated to open in Winter 2023 through 2025.
+As of Spring 2023, we are excited to learn about exhibitions that are slated to open in Spring 2024 through 2026.
 We welcome the opportunity to become an early funder of landmark exhibitions that relate to our collections, and which significantly raise the public profile of those genres while also advancing art historical scholarship.
 Historically, we have cultivated strong relationships with medium-size museums across the country that reach a diverse regional audience and value innovative curation.
 Exhibition funding can include development, scholarship, construction, outreach, traveling costs, admissions subsidies, and more.

 The Thoma Foundation also loans pieces from its collections in support of exhibitions.
 The loan application process is separate from our grant platform; please see our collections site and read the FAQ page to learn more about our artwork loans.